Most Wisdom Tooth Extraction Totally UnnecessaryOral Health

 The truth is that only 12% of wisdom teeth actually cause an acute issue somewhere down the road that requires the attention of a dentist to resolve.
 This is about the same rate as appendicitis, but people do not routinely and preventively have their appendix removed like what happens with wisdom teeth!

-Myth #2: Early Removal of Wisdom Teeth is Less Traumatic
+Myth #2: Early Wisdom Tooth Extraction is Less Traumatic

 The American Association of Oral and Maxillofacial Surgeons recommends extraction of all 4 wisdom teeth by early adulthood before the roots are fully formed to minimize any chance of infection and pain.